cognitivesleep/cognitivesleep.github.io/README.md

 Our proposal is based on Sanders, Osburn, Paller and Beeman´s (2019) research article, based on how "Targeted Memory Reactivation During Sleep Improves Next-Day Problem Solving".
 They proposed an experiment whereby participants were presented with puzzles, each arbitrarily linked with a different sound.
 While participants slept overnight, half of the sounds associated with the puzzles they had not solved yet were presented to them.
 The following morning, they discovered a 55% improvement regarding participants solving cued against uncued puzzles.

-Our experiment utilises the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to use as a bridge to their memory reactivation processes.
-As well, our music is perfectly suited for "masking" unwanted outside noises and to maintain harmony within the environment.
+Our experiment uses the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to use for their memory reactivation processes.
+In addition, our music is perfectly suited for "masking" unwanted outside noises and to maintain a harmonious atmosphere.

-_* Our only requirement is for you to have a Spotify Premium account, though if you currently don’t have one, there's no need to worry.
+_* The only requirement is for you to have a Spotify Premium account, though if you currently don’t have one, there's no need to worry.
 As part of our incentive towards fellow potential users, we are giving out a free 1-month Spotify Premium pass with the opportunity of a continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes.._

 **So... how does our cognitive experiment work?**